 Is it OK for a motorcycle to get wet?
 Most motorcycles were designed to get wet.
 It is OK for it to be rained on whether in the driveway or while you’re riding it.
 However, excessive exposure to water can eventually cause damage to your motorcycle.
 Click here to see my article for more information.

 Are you at fault if you cause an accident while hydroplaning?
-You are considered at fault if you hydroplane can cause damage to someone else and their property.
+You are considered at fault if you hydroplane and cause damage to someone else and their property.
 Though most people assume hydroplaning is “an act of nature,” it is something that can be avoided with the right safety precautions.